opnfv/compass4nfv/docs/installationprocedure/installation.instruction.rst

 - git clone https://gerrit.opnfv.org/gerrit/compass4nfv

-NOTE: PLEASE DO NOT GIT CLONE COMPASS4NFV IN root DIRECTORY(Include subfolders).
+NOTE: PLEASE DO NOT GIT CLONE COMPASS4NFV IN ROOT DIRECTORY(INCLUDE SUBFOLDERS).

 To get stable /colorado release, you can use the following command: